Edinburgh, Scotland

 Must-Try Local Dishes and Specialties

-- Haggis: A traditional Scottish dish made of minced sheep's heart, liver, and lungs, mixed with oats, onions, and spices.
+- Haggis: A traditional Scottish dish made of minced sheep's offal, oats, and spices, usually served with neeps and tatties (turnips and potatoes).

-- Cranachan: A delectable dessert made with whipped cream, raspberries, honey, toasted oats, and a splash of whisky.
+- Cranachan: A delectable dessert consisting of layers of whipped cream, raspberries, toasted oats, and honey, showcasing Scotland's love for oats and berries.

 #

-1. Oink: Known for its delicious pulled pork sandwiches.
+- Budget-Friendly: Oink - Known for its succulent pulled pork sandwiches.

 #